ste616/atca-training/tutorials/1_introduction/README.md

 * Why do we need a reference antenna?
 (EASY)
 * Read the documentation of [NVIS](../../src/apps/nvis/) and play around with all the available panels.
 (EASY)
-* Using ONLY the information in this tutorial, make NVIS look like the following image, where the amplitude doesn't change before and after the two dcals.
+* Using ONLY things covered in this tutorial, make NVIS look like the following image, where the amplitude doesn't change before and after the two dcals.
   (DA-LEVEL CHALLENGING)